elhaw/cat-clicker-quiz/README.md

 # cat-clicker-quiz

-Project Requirements for Cat Clicker Premium
+##Project Requirements for Cat Clicker Premium
-Visuals
+-Visuals
 The application should display

 a list of at least 5 cats, listed by name